-Craig Clifford is a professor of biology in the Department of Natural Sciences in the Gregg Wadley College of Science and Health Professions at Northeastern State University.
-He has been at NSU for 33 years and is planning to retire in May 2019.
+Craig Clifford is a former professor of biology in the Department of Natural Sciences in the Gregg Wadley College of Science and Health Professions at Northeastern State University.
+He taught at NSU for 33 years and retired in May 2019.
 Craig and his wife, Patsy, live in Tahlequah and both are actively involved in community organizations and activities.
 They both enjoy small town life and feel that their contributions are important.
 Craig has been a member of the Tahlequah Kiwanis Club and Tahlequah Community Playhouse for many years.
 He is currently the president of the Tahlequah Area Habitat for Humanity board, having served in multiple roles for Habitat over the years.

 Vice President: Dana Boren-Boer